 The Role of Trustees

 The responsibility for the management and control of KMSTC rests with the Trustees and managing through the Covid-19 Pandemic has thrown up significant challenges for the Centre in operations and income generation.
-Even more than in more normal times, and as Government regulations change, due consideration must be given to the major risks (those potentially having a major impact and a probable/highly probable likelihood of occurring) to which the Charity is exposed and satisfied themselves that systems or procedures are established in order to manage those risks (Charities (Accounts and Reports) Regulations 2008).
+Even more than in more normal times, and as Government regulations change, due consideration must be given to the major risks (those potentially having a major impact and a probable/highly probable likelihood of occurring) to which the Charity is exposed and the Trustees must be satisfied that systems or procedures are established in order to manage those risks (Charities (Accounts and Reports) Regulations 2008).

 Trustees carry out Risk Assessments for Governance, Operations, Finance, Environment & External Risks and Compliance (Law & Regulation) to establish, identify, assess, evaluate and monitor risks to which the Charity might be exposed.

-Gavin is taking over as Chair from January 2020, having been on the Board since December 2018.
+I took on the role of Chair from January 2020, having been on the Board since December 2018.
 Little knowing what an exciting year 202 would turn out to be!
-I have long had a strong association with the Centre as he is the husband of MS Member Maria and has taken a lead on Facilities Management issues, that is everything to do with running the Centre building except the IT.
+I have long had a strong association with the Centre as the husband of MS Member Maria and I have taken a lead on Facilities Management issues, that is everything to do with running the Centre building except the IT.

-David joined KMSTC as a trustee in 2017.
-David is an experienced Senior Executive/Partner.
-He has a high degree of business and commercial skills gained in multi-national consultancy including, EY PA Consultancy Group and British Telecom.
-David has experience of delivering high-risk complex projects and turnarounds whilst working with investors and executives.
-David brings an innovative approach to problem-solving, negotiating, leadership and management to meet the challenges of the Centre.
+I joined KMSTC as a Trustee in 2017.
+I’m an experienced Senior Executive/Partner with a high degree of business and commercial skills gained in multi-national consultancy including, EY PA Consultancy Group and British Telecom.
+A key area of my experience is delivering high-risk complex projects and turnarounds whilst working with investors and executives.
+I am to bring my innovative approach to problem-solving, negotiating, leadership and management to meet the challenges of the Centre.

-What a Baptism of Fire it has been! the whole world has changed but your fabulous team in the Centre have met the challenge that Covid has thrown at it this year and come up with innovative ways for you to gradually return for your therapies and keep on with the ‘alternative’ social connections that I know you all value so much.
+I rejoined the Board in 2020, having taken a short break.
+The Centre has met the challenge that Covid has thrown at it this year and come up with innovative ways for you to gradually return for your therapies and keep on with the ‘alternative’ social connections that you all value so much.
 Jen has many more plans in place to safely create a new normal.

 Now the Board can focus on more strategic issues and I look forward to contributing to that work.